objectdotnet/action-ftp-deploy-then-slack-notification/README.md

-# action-ftp-deploy-then-slack-notification
+This action is a part of [GitHub Actions](https://github.com/objectdotnet/github-actions) library created by [Object.NET](https://object.net/).

+# FTP deploy then send Slack notification – GitHub Action

-FTP deploy on repository push then send success or failure notification to a Slack channel
+FTP deploy on repository push then send success or failure notification to a Slack channel.